-Brimberg will begin an exciting 2019/20 season singing her first Isolde Tristan und Isolde in a new production for Oper Köln.
-Other engagements this season include Mahler Ruckert Lieder and Isolde’s Liebestod in concert with Südwestdeutsche Philharmonie Konstanz, Eva in Sebastian Fagerlund’s new opera Höstsonaten for Finnish National Opera, Senta Der fliegende Hollander at the Deutsche Oper Berlin and Brünnhilde Die Walküre at the Teatro Real Madrid.
-Further ahead Ms Brimberg performs Leonore Fidelio at the Deutsche Oper Berlin, Elektra and her first Turandot at the Grand Theatre de Genève, among other debuts to be announced.
+Brimberg began her 2019/20 season with a role debut as Isolde Tristan und Isolde in a new production for Oper Köln, to much critical acclaim.
+Other engagements included Eva in Sebastian Fagerlund’s new opera Höstsonaten for Finnish National Opera, Senta Der fliegende Hollander at the Deutsche Oper Berlin and Brünnhilde Die Walküre at the Teatro Real Madrid and with Trondheim Symhony Orchestra.
+Further ahead Brimberg performs Leonore Fidelio at the Deutsche Oper Berlin, Elektra and her first staged Turandot at the Grand Theatre de Genève, among other debuts to be announced.

 Brimberg opened her 2018/19 season as Salomé in a new Ted Huffman production for Oper Köln, followed by Brünnhilde Die Walküre for Opéra National de Bordeaux.